lambda-maniac/Lambda/README.md

 >>> 5 | add (5)
 10
 ```
 is valid, so you can chain functions.
+(This is just a flipped function application `&`)

 # Right-to-left applications:
 If, what you need, is to 'chain arguments', you should use `**` (exponent operator), as it is right-associative, ex: